 Today's nonsense isn't the first time PF's analysts have issued bad rulings when it comes to Bernie Sanders.
 A much more egregious example happened back in August when right-wing columnist George Will, writing about the death of Robert Conquest, decided to throw in a slam at Sanders:

 "Conquest lived to see a current U.S. presidential candidate, a senator, who had chosen, surely as an ideological gesture, to spend his honeymoon in the Soviet Union in 1988.
 Gulags still functioned, probably including some of the 'cold Auschwitzes' in Siberia, described in Conquest’s 'Kolyma.'
 The honeymooner did not mind that in 1988 political prisoners were--as may still be the case--being tortured in psychiatric 'hospitals.'
 Thanks to the unblinking honesty of people like Conquest, the Soviet Union now is such a receding memory that Bernie Sanders’s moral obtuseness--the obverse of Conquest’s character--is considered an amusing eccentricity."The facts: Burlington and the Soviet city of Yaroslavl were to become "sister cities" under the old sister-city program established by Dwight Eisenhower to facilitate cultural exchanges between peoples around the world.
-Sanders, then the mayor of Burlington, was to lead a mayoral delegation that was to travel to Yaroslavl to make this official.
+Sanders, then the mayor of Burlington, was to lead a mayoral delegation that was to travel to Yaroslavl, meet its mayor and make this official.
 Shortly before departing, he and his longtime girlfriend Jane O'Meara were married and she joined him as part of the Burlington delegation.
 PF's Will Cabaniss notes that this "'honeymoon' was dotted with meetings, interviews and diplomatic functions"--only a "honeymoon" in the sarcastic way the Sanders have referred to it over the years.
 He notes that the trip happened when the Gorbachev reforms were underway.
 He writes that while "Will made it sound as if Sanders was visiting to condone Soviet torture practices,.. the Burlington trip was more of a dialogue-building exchange program."
 Unmentioned by Cabaniss is that Sanders has never condoned torture or gulags.
 Did Sanders choose to honeymoon in the Soviet Union, as Will suggests, as an "ideological gesture"?
 Cabaniss deflates that one as well:

 "When reached for comment, Sanders' campaign said that the dates for the trip had already been set, and the couple 'set their wedding date to coincide with that trip because they didn't want to take more time off.'"So Will's comment was a lie in every particular, PF documented this and the rating for Will's claim--his libel of Sanders?
 "Mostly True."
 To get that, Cabaniss simply rated Will's comment about Sanders having, in fact, honeymooned in the Soviet Union and entirely ignored everything else, even after covering it.
 As a final joke, Cabaniss wrote that "Will’s claim is accurate but is missing context..."